 All this makes Lübeck one of the prettiest cities in Europe.
-My favorite feature, however, are Lübeck’s cute and cozy corridors and courtyards.
+My favorite feature, however, is Lübeck’s cute and cozy corridors and courtyards.

 Due to lack of space, they were constructed in the backyards of the residential buildings rather for the poorest city dwellers.
-But since they are so picturesque, today, they are sought after living space.
+But since they are so picturesque, today, they are sought-after living spaces.